 A. Features and Strengths

-• Advanced audience targeting capabilities.
+• Advanced audience targeting on social media.

-• Robust analytics for performance tracking.
+• Built-in analytics for tracking performance.

 B. Ad Pricing